How to Make a Retirement Budget

 - Last year’s tax return

-- Essential spending: This includes food, clothing, housing, utilities, transportation, and health care.
+This category of spending includes food, clothing, housing, utilities, transportation, and health care.

-To account for the timing of expenses, use lined paper or a computer spreadsheet program.
+Use lined paper or a computer spreadsheet program to account for the timing of expenses.
 List the months, January through December, across the top in separate columns.
 Down the left side of the spreadsheet, list each expense on a separate line.

 If your utility bill runs an average of $200 a month, put $200 in each monthly column.
 For Christmas gifts, if you spend about $500 a year, divide the $500 in two and put half each in November and December.
 Do this for each expense item, then find the sum for each month.
 These are your fixed costs.